If you’re trying to plan a trip to London, then look no further! We have created an awesome London itinerary: 4 days that you are sure to love!

 Concluding Your London Itinerary: 4 Days

-As you can see, your London itinerary: 4 days is packed full of awesome things to do.
+As you can see, your London itinerary: 4 days is packed with awesome things to do.
 Please, please, please make this itinerary your own.

-Move things around, make substitutions based upon your taste, etc. We have a separate guide already written if you only have 3 days in London.
+Move things around, make substitutions based on your taste, etc. We have a separate guide already written if you only have 3 days in London.